windicss/docs/features/attributify.md

 ## Prefix

-If you are concerned about naming confliction, you can add custom prefix to attributify mode by:
+If you are concerned about naming conflicts, you can add a custom prefix to the `attributify` mode by:

 ```js windi.config.js
 export default {